seanwatters/amber-vue/README.md

 # Amber with Vue.js

-The goal of the **amber-vue** recipe is to quickly provide a full stack sollution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used) automatically linked to a powerfull backend API with a familiar structure.
+The goal of the **amber-vue** recipe is to quickly provide a full stack sollution that takes full advantages of the best parts of development using a frontend framework (in the way it was designed to be used), linked to a powerfull backend API with a familiar structure.

 We are intentionally breaking away from the typical Rails-y MVC model, without forcing developers to write completely separate frontend/backend applications.

 ## Creating a Project